MahamudM90/feedback-ui-design/README.md

 # feedback-ui-design
-This is a Normal websi Feedback-Ui Design site.
+This is a Normal websit Feedback-Ui Design site.